Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: Experimental details

 Table \ref{tab:dataset_stats} summarizes the key properties of the benchmark datasets used in our experiment, where $h\%$ denotes the graph homophily ratio and Avg.\ N.D.\ indicates the average node degree.

-\textbf{Baselines.} We compare our approach against a diverse set of state-of-the-art baselines, including PairNorm \citep{zhao2020pairnorm}, GCN \citep{kipf2017semi}, GraphSAGE \citep{hamilton2017inductive}, GAT \citep{velivckovic2018graph}, CGNN \citep{pmlr-v119-xhonneux20a}, GRAND \citep{chamberlain2021grand}, GREAD \citep{pmlr-v202-choi23a}, and SGOS-Expn \citep{SGOS-10.1145}.
-These methods cover a broad range of modeling paradigms, encompassing standard message-passing architectures (GCN, GraphSAGE), attention-based models (GAT), normalization techniques for mitigating oversmoothing (PairNorm), continuous-depth formulations based on neural ODEs and diffusion dynamics (CGNN, GRAND, GREAD), as well as recent spectral optimization approaches (SGOS-Expn).
-All baseline results are taken from \citet{SGOS-10.1145} to ensure fair comparison under identical experimental settings and data splits.
+\textbf{Baselines.} We compare our approach against a diverse set of state-of-the-art baselines, including GraphSAGE \citep{hamilton2017inductive}, GCN \citep{kipf2017semi}, GAT \citep{velivckovic2018graph}, CGNN \citep{pmlr-v119-xhonneux20a}, GRAND \citep{chamberlain2021grand}, GREAD \citep{pmlr-v202-choi23a}, and SGOS-Expn \citep{SGOS-10.1145}.
+These methods cover a broad range of modelling paradigms, encompassing standard message-passing architectures (GCN, GraphSAGE), attention-based models (GAT), normalization techniques for mitigating oversmoothing (PairNorm), continuous-depth formulations based on neural ODEs and diffusion dynamics (CGNN, GRAND, GREAD), as well as recent spectral optimization approaches (SGOS-Expn).
+All baseline results are taken from \citet{SGOS-10.1145} to ensure a fair comparison in identical experimental settings and data splits.

 \textbf{Hyperparameter Settings.} We optimize hyperparameters for each model using random search over 50 configurations.
-The search space includes a hidden dimension in $\{64, 128, 256\}$, dropout rate in $[0, 0.7]$, learning rate in $[10^{-3.5}, 10^{-1.5}]$, weight decay in $[10^{-5}, 10^{-1.5}]$, network depth in $\{2, 3, 4, 5\}$, and polynomial filter order $K \in \{1, 2, 3\}$.
+The search space includes a hidden dimension in $\{64, 128, 256\}$, dropout rate in $[0, 0.7]$, learning rate in $[10^{-3.5}, 10^{-1.5}]$, weight decay in $[10^{-5}, 10^{-1.5}]$, network depth $\in \{2, 3, 4, 5\}$, and polynomial filter order $K \in \{1, 2, 3\}$.
 We select the configuration with the highest validation accuracy and report the corresponding test performance.
+Table~\ref{tab:hyperparams_sine_relu_polyA} provides the optimal network depths and polynomial filter order $K$ for each dataset and for the proposed architectures.

 \textbf{Training.} Models are trained using the Adam optimizer with early stopping and a patience of 100 epochs, where validation performance is evaluated every 10 epochs.
 For all datasets, we adopt random $60\%/20\%/20\%$ train/validation/test splits and report the mean $\pm$ standard deviation over 10 runs.